apache/cordova-js/README.md

 # Cordova-specific TODOs Before Final Integration

+- Consolidate the native geolocation plugin implementation; need a consistent native API. (post to dev list about this).
+Perhaps review how necessary this plugin is now on modern platform versions?
+- Media (and other plugin) implementations across platforms need to use the established phonegap/exec callback method (instead of triggering globally-accessible functions to dispatch listeners).
+On iOS and Android, grep for "cast" in the native code - you'll see a bunch of invoked JavaScript from native, which shouldn't be there.
 - Make sure all of the service + action parameters in each `exec` call is consistent across all platforms.
 Specifically, iOS needs to update to the Android and BlackBerry plugin labels.